Reading English literature aloud: early 20th century

-Please read in advance and bring 'A Passage to India' with you to the first class; the tutor will ask you to read a passage to assess your ability level.
+Please read in advance and bring a copy of Down and Out with you to the first class; the tutor will ask you to read a passage to assess your ability level.
 You will find a small hand mirror useful.

 When I've finished, what course can I do next?

 Any Voice or Speech course in the programme such as Storytelling for Business and Pleasure, or Voice Technique: Beginners

 full sequence of voice and speech classes at City Lit (click here) as you consider which area you would like to study next.